 - monitoring progress by checking body weight once per week at the same time of the day

 Exercise promotes all aspects of health, including diabetes prevention.
-A person should aim for a minimum of 30 minutes of exercise on 5 days of the week.
-If a person is unaccustomed to exercise, they should speak with a doctor to determine which activities are likely best for them.
+A person should aim for a minimum of

 People may find it beneficial to set a fitness goal and then begin a workout routine slowly, increasing the time and intensity gradually until they reach their target.